rolandgvc/stanford-berkeley-ai/README.md

 # Stanford AI Graduate Courses
 Repository of taken Stanford AI graduate courses with my assignment solutions and notes.
-Links and more information on each course can be found in their respective directories.
+Available Stanford AI courses can be found at: https://ai.stanford.edu/courses/.